 The consortium includes Town & Country Housing Group, Orbit, West Kent Housing Association and Golding Homes.
 The work is being part-funded by the Big Lottery Fund as part of a programme of work called One Digital.

 The overall aim of the new partnership is to improve tenants’ basic digital skills, and their confidence to access online opportunities and services.
 Almost half of those who are digitally excluded live in social housing.
-Digital inclusion can give tenants more choice and control, and better access to lower-cost, improved services.
+Continue Reading New digital inclusion partnership in Kent!

 Launched in 2015, Digital Brighton & Hove is one of our flagship projects and a great example of our Switch approach in practice.